 While the surrogate will have no genetic connection to the child, it is still important to address the intent, rights, and responsibilities of the parties in the Gestational Surrogacy Agreement.
 Consequences for breach of such agreement should be addressed as well.
-A Gestational Surrogacy Agreement can be the simplest way, from a legal stand point, to achieve your family.
-It is important to choose a lawyer who specializes in surrogacy law so that the contract is thoroughly drafted and the subsequent court proceedings are properly handled.
+It is important to choose a lawyer who specializes in Florida surrogacy law so that the contract is thoroughly drafted and the subsequent court proceedings in Florida are properly handled.

 Attorney Karen Persis represents clients throughout the State of Florida, including the cities of Miami, Jacksonville, Tampa, Orlando, St. Petersburg and more.